daccred/sorobangraph.attest.so/CONTRACT_FILTERING.md

 # Contract Filtering Configuration

-The ingester now supports filtering data to only include operations, transactions, and events for specific smart contract addresses.
+The ingester supports filtering data to only include operations, transactions, and events for specific smart contract addresses.

 ## Configuration